briana-barajas/climatree-mapping-FORK/README.md

 # Mapping Repository 🌲
 Repository for data wrangling and spatial analysis

+## Data and Term Definitions

 Data:

+Raw data file "essential_cwd.csv" can be accessed from the International Tree Ring Data Bank (ITRDB): https://www.ncei.noaa.gov/products/paleoclimatology/tree-ring

+Raw climate data files "TerraClimate19611990_pet.nc" and "TerraClimate19611990_def.nc" can be accessed from the TerraClimate website: https://www.climatologylab.org/terraclimate.html

 Definitions of key terms:

+**CWD(climatic water deficit):** A measure of how much less water availability there will be in the future

+**PET(potential evapotranspiration):** The maximum amount of growth a tree will have, when water is unlimited

 **sensitivity:** The partial effect of CWD on tree growth (the direction and degree to which trees will react to changes in water availability)